thor-harsh/Project--Kubernetes-5/README.md

 <table>

-  This project got a lot of cool stuffs.<br/> Here I deploy the application on kubernetes cluster.
+  This project got a lot of cool stuffs.
+Here I deploy the application on kubernetes cluster.
 I used AWS as cloud service for deploying the application and the rest part is taken care by **EKS(Elastic Kubernetes Service)**.
   A service by **AWS(Amazon Web Service)**.</br>
   A lot of stuff awaits you.